brightigiemokha/Shalon-s-House.html/README.md

 All image was taken from  <a href="https://unsplash.com/">Unsplash</a>
 All other images were taken by me.

-Thanks to Lucimeri Andretta , Tomasz Ostroga , and Jochem
+Special thanks to Tomislav Dukez, Lucimeri Andretta , Tomasz Ostroga , and Jochem
 #7438 on Discord for stepping in for mentor sessions and help.
 Thanks to my mentor, Rahul_mentor for helping me create a good looking site and
 picking up on where I needed to go.
 Thanks to the Slack community for answering lots of questions.</p>